pharm on Flickr”>

 A few years ago Lori attended a co-ed bachelor and bachelorette party at Angel Stadium of Anaheim.
-(Ugh, the Angels’ stadium would have an awkward and clunky name.)
-The couple rented out a luxury box and guests watched the game, ate and drank.
+(Ugh, prostate the Angels’ stadium would have an awkward and clunky name.)
+The couple rented out a luxury box and guests watched the game, medicine ate and drank.
 Lori thought it was one of the coolest things ever.
 I was (a) jealous I didn’t go — not that I knew the couple or anything — and (b) couldn’t disagree.
 I probably said I’d like to do that whenever my time came around.

 We didn’t go that route because Sean’s friends are in NY, plus Dodger Stadium isn’t his happy place and the Dodgers are not his favorite team.
 Plus, luxury boxes were out of our budget.